ireaneus/aws-saa/README.md

     - Billing -> Total estimated charges [x] $10.00 / per month
     - Create new SNS topic - BillingAlarm - email address - confirm - create alarm

+## Recovery Point Objective RPO

+How much a business can tolerate to lose, expressed in **time**.
+The maximum time between a failure and the last successful backup.

+## Recovery Time Objective RTO

+The maximum amount of time a system can be **down**.
+How long a solution takes to **recover** .
 ## S3 notes

 Amazon S3 is a repository for Internet data.
 Amazon S3 provides access to reliable, fast, and inexpensive data storage infrastructure.
 It is designed to make web-scale computing easy by enabling you to store and retrieve any amount of data, at any time, from within Amazon EC2 or anywhere on the web